UCSB-CMPTGCS20-S16/CS20-S16-WebApps/setup/csil.md

 Create a Heroku Account
 -----------------------

 This part is easy.
 Go to http://heroku.com and sign up for a "free" account.

+You'll be asked for:
+* First Name and Last Name
+* Email.
+We suggest you use your school email account (e.g. @umail.ucsb.edu for UCSB, or @ucsd.edu for UCSD, etc.)
+* Company (you may leave this blank).
+* Preferred Development Language: We suggest you select "Python".

+A note on this "preferred development langauge": Setting this to Python just customizes the site to give you appropriate suggestions for what to do next.
+This doesn't prevent you from using the account with other languages later&mdash;you can still access all the features of Heroku for all the supported languages (e.g. Ruby, Java, etc.) even if you never change this.

 Make a note of your username and your password.